Ozone Therapy Safety: A Complete Guide to Risks, Side Effects, and Safe Practice

 • Rectal insufflation: Gas enters the colon, not the respiratory system.

-• Ozone sauna: The head is outside the enclosure, breathing room air.
+• Ozone sauna: The head stays outside the enclosure, breathing room air.

 • Limb bagging: A sealed bag around the extremity prevents gas escape.

-• Ozonated water/oil: Ozone is dissolved or bound.
-No gas phase reaches airways.
+• Ozonated water or oil: Ozone is dissolved or bound, so no gas phase reaches the airways.

-Most side effects of ozone therapy are mild, temporary, and well-understood:
+Most side effects are mild, temporary, and well understood:

-Herxheimer reaction (flu-like symptoms) Common in early sessions 24-48 hours Hydration, rest, start at lower doses
+Herxheimer reaction (flu-like symptoms) Common in early sessions 24 to 48 hours Hydration, rest, lower starting doses

-Mild fatigue Occasional Several hours Rest; typically resolves on its own
+Mild fatigue Occasional Several hours Rest; usually self-resolving

-Cramping or bloating (rectal insufflation) Common Minutes to hours Slow gas introduction, reduced volume
+Cramping or bloating (rectal insufflation) Common Minutes to hours Slower gas introduction, reduced volume

 Bruising at IV site (MAH) Occasional Days Standard IV site care